CNOCTAVE/FreeMCJPG/docs/en/press/特别栏目/2025国庆特辑/index.md

 ## Finally

 **On this National Day holiday, we sincerely wish every player, developer, and ambitious innovator a happy holiday!
-The MCJPG Organization will, as always, work with you to create new brilliance!**
+The MCJPG will, as always, work with you to create new brilliance!**